 - Optical sensors deal still or video data, with RGB sensors collecting standard visual red, green and blue wavelengths,

-- Multispectral sensors gathering noticeable and non-visible wavelengths, for instance, infrared and ultraviolet.
+- Multispectral sensors gather noticeable and non-visible wavelengths, for instance, infrared and ultraviolet.

 - Gyroscopes, Accelerometers, barometers, magnetometers, and GPS have similarly shared drone features.